zenUnicorn/Social-media-ads-classifier/README.md

 print(classification_report(ytest, predictions))
 ```

-I will include an article link about this project once it is published...enjoy!
+I will include an article link about this project once it is published...enjoy!!!